 we may prefer nothing to Christ,

 that he may bring us to life everlasting.

 The Mass Was His Life

-The feast of Blessed Marie-Joseph Cassant, falling in the month of the Sacred Heart and on the day after the feast of Saint Lutgarde, invites us to follow him along the path of confidence in the Heart of Jesus and burning love for the Most Holy Sacrament of the Altar.
-For Blessed Marie-Joseph nothing equaled the Holy Sacrifice of the Mass; the Mass became his life.
+The memorial of Blessed Marie-Joseph Cassant, falling on the Sunday after the feast of the Sacred Heart and on the day after the feast of the Immaculate Heart of Mary and of Saint Lutgarde, invites us to follow him along the path of confidence in the Heart of Jesus and burning love for the Eucharist.
+For Blessed Marie-Joseph nothing equaled the Mass; the Mass became his life.
 At the hour of death his identification with Christ, priest and victim, was complete.
 Today, through Christ, with Him, and in Him, he makes priestly intercession in heaven for those who ask for it on earth.